-What are push notifications?
+What is web push notifications?
 Don’t worry, we’ll tell you all about it.
 But first, picture this…

 Imagine getting free traffic on autopilot every time you publish a new blog post without the time-consuming SEO campaigns.
 If you’re running a WordPress site, you already know how much work it is to promote your content and get readers to keep coming back to your content.